 (b) a system for the management of change.

+[Regulation 7 amended in Gazette 30 Dec 2011 p.
+5540.]

 8. Acceptance of new DSMS

-(1) If a diving contractor does not already have an accepted DSMS for a proposed diving project, the contractor must give a copy of the proposed DSMS for the project to the Safety Authority at least 60 days before the project is expected to begin.
+(1) If a diving contractor does not already have an accepted DSMS for a proposed diving project, the contractor must give a copy of the proposed DSMS for the project to the Minister at least 60 days before the project is expected to begin.

-(2) In accepting a DSMS, the Safety Authority may impose any condition that it considers is necessary in the interests of safety and health.
+(2) In accepting a DSMS, the Minister may impose any condition the Minister considers is necessary in the interests of safety and health.

-(3) The Safety Authority must, within 60 days after receiving the DSMS, notify the diving contractor —
+(3) The Minister must, within 60 days after receiving the DSMS, notify the diving contractor —

 (a) that the DSMS is either accepted or rejected; and